caeleycolemansoderlund/Opioid-Risk-Radar/README.md

 ## Background

-The [opioid crisis](https://www.cdc.gov/overdose-prevention/about/index.html) continues to take thousands of lives annually.
-Despite existing efforts, localized spikes in overdoses often go unnoticed until it’s too late.
-Many communities lack tools to proactively detect and respond to growing risk areas.
+* The [opioid crisis](https://www.cdc.gov/overdose-prevention/about/index.html) remains one of the most devastating public health emergencies in the United States, claiming over [80,000](https://www.cdc.gov/overdose-prevention/about/understanding-the-opioid-overdose-epidemic.html) lives in 2022 alone.

-* Over [80,000](https://www.cdc.gov/overdose-prevention/about/understanding-the-opioid-overdose-epidemic.html) opioid overdose deaths in the US in 2022
+* Localized spikes in overdose rates, often triggered by sudden surges in fentanyl-laced substances, frequently go undetected until it’s too late.

-* Small towns and under-resourced communities lack predictive tools
+* Many small towns and under-resourced communities lack real-time surveillance tools or predictive models.

-* Public health teams need better foresight to deploy resources early
+* As a result, public health teams are often left reacting to crises rather than preventing them.
+To enhance prevention capabilities, public health teams need better foresight to deploy resources early.

-* I’m personally motivated by witnessing how hard-hit rural areas are affected by the opioid crisis
+* I’m personally motivated by witnessing how hard-hit rural areas are affected by the opioid crisis.

 ---